Liberal Justice Jackson joins a rightward-moving U.S. Supreme Court | Law-Order

 Liberal Justice Jackson joins a rightward-moving U.S. Supreme Court

 "I decide cases from a neutral posture.
 I evaluate the facts, and I interpret and apply the law to the facts of the case before me, without fear or favor, consistent with my judicial oath," Jackson told the Senate Judiciary Committee during her March confirmation hearing.
-Jackson is set to appear for a ceremonial swearing-in ceremony on Friday with Biden and Vice President Kamala Harris due to attend, though the justice was formally sworn in on June 30.
+Jackson appeared for a ceremonial swearing-in at the court on Friday, taking an oath administered by Roberts.
+Biden and Vice President Kamala Harris attended along with U.S. Attorney General Merrick Garland, several lawmakers, the other current justices and retired Justices Breyer and Anthony Kennedy.
+Jackson and Roberts also walked down the steps outside the courthouse, with photographers taking pictures, before her husband joined her with an embrace and kiss.
+Her formal swearing-in took place in June.

 The new term's first month includes arguments in cases that present the conservative justices opportunities to limit the scope of a major environmental law, cripple a major civil rights law's protections against racial discrimination in voting and end affirmative action admissions policies used by colleges and universities to increase their numbers of Black and Hispanic students.
 The affirmative action litigation involves challenges to policies used by Harvard University and the University of North Carolina.
 Jackson, who earned undergraduate and law school degrees from Harvard and has served on its Board of Overseers, recused herself from the Harvard case but is set to participate in the North Carolina one.